Pillar guide · 14 min read

 After shipping voice AI for dozens of US businesses, the failures cluster into five patterns.
 Every one of them is preventable with the right process.

-The single most common failure.
+The most common failure.
 A business buys voice AI, drops it in, and the AI does not know the three most common caller intents because no one listened to the calls first.
-Discovery is not optional — you cannot skip it and hope the model fills in the gaps.
-Budget for 20–40 recorded calls reviewed before writing a single prompt.
+Discovery is not optional.
+You cannot skip it and hope the model fills in the gaps.
+Budget for 20 to 40 recorded calls reviewed before writing a single prompt.

 A voice AI that refuses to transfer traps callers.
-Trapped callers burn the brand faster than a full missed-call pile.
+Trapped callers burn the brand faster than a pile of missed calls.
 Every deployment must ship with an explicit transfer trigger list, a warm-transfer mechanism that hands over context, and a fallback path when the target human is unavailable.

-Transcripts accumulate in a dashboard no one opens.
+Transcripts pile up in a dashboard no one opens.
 Errors compound.
-Three months later, the AI is giving outdated pricing or the wrong hours and no one has noticed.
+Three months later, the AI is giving outdated info or the wrong hours and no one has noticed.
 Weekly transcript review in the first month is non-negotiable; monthly after that is the floor, not the ceiling.

 Trying to replace the entire receptionist function in week one is ambitious and usually wrong.
-Start with one segment — after-hours, lunch-hour overflow, or a specific intent like "book a new-patient appointment" — and expand after it works.
-Trying to cover everything at once dilutes quality on the common calls and makes the rare-edge-case failures more visible than they deserve to be.
+Start with one segment (after-hours, lunch-hour overflow, or a specific intent like "book a new-patient appointment") and expand after it works.
+Covering everything at once dilutes quality on the common calls and makes rare edge-case failures more visible than they deserve to be.

 A voice that sounds robotic costs you callers.
-The gap between $0.05/minute TTS and $0.18/minute TTS is the gap between "sounded human" and "sounded like a voicemail system from 2008."
-The $0.13/minute savings evaporates the first time a caller hangs up on your AI.
-Pay for the better voice; it is a pricing tier, not a technology tier.
+The gap between a bargain voice and a good one is the gap between "sounded human" and "sounded like a voicemail system from 2008."
+The savings evaporate the first time a caller hangs up on your AI.
+Pay for the better voice.
+It is a pricing tier, not a technology tier.

 Industry-by-industry payback patterns

-The framework is identical across industries but the highest-ROI intents differ.
+The framework is the same across industries, but the highest-ROI intents differ.
 Here is a tight read on what PerezCarreno & Coindreau typically ships first per category.

 Auto repair and service shops

 Primary intent: service appointment booking.
 Secondary intents: estimate questions, hours, location.
 After-hours and lunch-hour windows drive the bulk of recovered revenue.
-Typical payback: 30–60 days.
-See the missed-call recovery demo for a live dashboard view.
+Typical payback: 30 to 60 days.

 Dental and medical practices

 Primary intent: new-patient booking.
 Secondary intents: insurance verification, rescheduling, post-op questions.
-HIPAA-compliant stack required — BAA-covered voice providers only.
-Related case study: Endodontic Supersystems.
+A HIPAA-compliant stack is required, with BAA-covered voice providers only.

 HVAC and home services

 Primary intent: service dispatch request.
 Secondary intents: estimate scheduling, emergency triage.
-Summer and winter seasonal spikes are where voice AI shines — humans cannot scale at that rate, but AI can.
-Typical payback: 20–45 days.
+Summer and winter seasonal spikes are where voice AI shines.
+Humans cannot scale at that rate, but AI can.
+Typical payback: 20 to 45 days.

 Law firms and professional services

 Primary intent: new-client intake qualification.
 Secondary intents: existing-client routing, appointment scheduling.
-Slower payback (60–90 days) because average call volume is lower, but each converted call is worth substantially more than in service industries.
+Slower payback (60 to 90 days) because average call volume is lower, but each converted call is worth far more than in service industries.

 Restaurants and hospitality

 Primary intent: reservation booking.
 Secondary intents: hours, menu questions, private-event inquiries.
-Highest-leverage during peak lunch-rush and dinner-service windows when the host stand is already overwhelmed.
+Highest leverage during the lunch rush and dinner service, when the host stand is already overwhelmed.

 FAQ